13eckdev/pomodoroTimer/readme.md

-# Pomodor Timer
+# Pomodoro Timer

 1. Work for 25 minutes
-1. Break for 5 minutes
+2. Break for 5 minutes
-1. Repeat 3 more times
+3. Repeat 3 more times
-1. Take 20 minute break
+4. Take 10-minute break

 ## List Of Things To Do